INSIGHT-Truly autonomous cars may be impossible without helpful human touch

 Mobility tech funding plunges in 2022https://tmsnrt.rs/3TOotZe

-(Reporting by Nick Carey in Milton Keynes, England, and Paul Lienert in Detroit Editing by Ben Klayman and Matthew Lewis)
+(Reporting by Nick Carey in Milton Keynes, England, and Paul Lienert in Detroit Editing by Ben Klayman, Matthew Lewis and Louise Heavens)

 ((nick.carey@thomsonreuters.com; +44 7385 414 954;))